In many cases you need to know the tenant ID of your Azure AD tenant. It’s easy to obtain this information using PowerShell or the Azure Portal.

 As seen in the above steps it’s very easy to pick up the tenant ID of your Azure AD.
 This is a useful parameter when dealing with multiple tenants, doing cross-tenant mail migrations and other advanced tasks.

 To easily manage Office 365 users, mailboxes and licenses have a look at our tool Easy365Manager.
 A growing number of admins in Oceania, Europe and United States are starting to work smarter with Easy365Manager.
 You should too!

 Easy365Manager is available as a 30 day no limits free trial.

-Easy365Manager integrates the administration of on-premise user accounts and Office 365 mailboxes and licenses thereby saving you tons of time.
+Easy365Manager integrates the administration of on-premises user accounts and Office 365 mailboxes and licenses thereby saving you tons of time.

-With Easy365Manager you can finally remove your on-premise Exchange Server.
+With Easy365Manager you can finally remove your on-premises Exchange Server.